MyGodItsFull0fStars/gaia-documentation/content/streaming/Adaptive Streaming/Adaptive Streaming.md

 > [!example] Example of On-Demand Adaptive Streaming
 >
 > The multimedia content consists of video and audio components.
-> The video component is encoded in three different [bitrates](content/streaming/Bitrate.md) and also contains I-frames in low frame rate in the *trick mode*.
+> The video component is encoded in three different [bitrates](streaming/Bitrate.md) and also contains I-frames in low frame rate in the *trick mode*.
 > The corresponding audio content is available in two languages, english and french.
 > Each of them are encoded in two qualities.
-> >[!quote] On-Demand Adaptive Streaming
+> >[!info] On-Demand Adaptive Streaming
 > > ![example-on-demand-adaptive-streaming](figures/example-on-demand-adaptive-streaming.png)
 >
 > In this example, a device first requests the content seqments in the highest quality of the bitstream and English audio at 128K AAC (1).